-Depending on the government restrictions on the day, we shall follow the walk with a meze lunch at our taverna of choice in the area.
+Depending on the government restrictions on the day, we shall follow the walk with lunch at our taverna of choice in the area.
 Kindly visit this page in the week prior to the activity for updated news.

 To provide you with maximum safety vis-à-vis covid-19, and in order to have maximum traceability, we require every participant to register, irrespective of your participation at lunch or not.
 To facilitate arrangements, for your better service, you are required to e-mail Xenophon by end Thursday, indicating whether you will be joining us for lunch or not.

 You have the choice of meeting the group at the walk start, or meet at the designated meeting point in Nicosia.
 In either case, you need to carry copy of this set of instructions.
 Meeting in Nicosia offers two important advantages: we drive in full cars, leaving some cars behind; thus, we save in fuel and enjoy the trip in good company.
 The meeting point in Nicosia is the very large church named tis Theou Sophias (also referred to as Agia Sophia) in Strovolos, which offers ample parking space on its side street.
 The car trip starts at 9:15 am.
 Please ensure you observe start times, for the benefit of the group.